Bayesian Hierarchical Modeling and Analysis for Actigraph Data from Wearable Devices: Application

-The estimate of $\phi$ implies that the dependence drops to $0$ in less than a minute.
-Unsurprisingly, including the spatial effect and the temporal process improves predictive performances (RMSPE or PIW in Table~\ref{tab:ResTableSpApp}) over a model including only spatial effects (using linear regression with splines).
-The spatial-temporal model delivers satisfactory coverage and outperforms its competitor in all of the other indices for the training and testing dataset.
+The estimate of {the temporal decay parameter} $\phi$ implies that the {temporal correlation drops to $0.05$ in about $3/\hat{\phi} \approx 4.3$ minutes, where $\hat{\phi} \approx 0.7$ is the posterior median of $\phi$}.
+Unsurprisingly, including the spatial effect and the temporal process improves predictive performances (RMSPE or PIW in Table~\ref{tab:ResTableSpApp}) over a model including only spatial effects (excluding the temporal process).
+The model incorporating the temporal process delivers satisfactory coverage and outperforms its competitor in all of the other indices for the training and testing data.

 Figure~\ref{fig:EstSSonWW} shows the estimated spatial surface, while Figure~\ref{fig:WidthSSonWW} presents the width of the posterior predictive intervals.
 The map clearly evinces zones (darker shades of red highlighted with white contours) that tend to depict high levels of physical activity.
 For example, the largest dark red blob in the north center-left almost perfectly tracks the UCLA campus boundary reflecting a campus environment with active mobility (walking, running, biking).
 Other zones of high activity identify with locations where more participants in the study live, including those residing in student dorms (northwest corner) and residential areas immediately around and in the predefined Westwood/UCLA study area (such as the south central zone) or Century City shopping center (to the east).
 Lighter shades (orange) correspond to areas that are less developed (open space), such as the areas in the north east; or they are areas with a high degree of transportation infrastructure and traffic (e.g., toward the western boundary).
-These correspond to highways (such as the Interstate-405 highway or other vehicular transportation corridors) that often have lower levels of activity because they inhibit outdoor physical activities due to noise, pollution, safety, etc. Our analysis reveals three additional high activity areas that are not gleaned from non-spatial models: the \textit{Los Angeles National Veteran Park}; the \textit{Century City shopping center} and the \textit{Stone Canyon Park}.
+These correspond to highways (such as the Interstate-405 highway or other vehicular transportation corridors) that often have lower levels of activity because they inhibit outdoor physical activities due to noise, pollution, safety, etc. Our analysis reveals three additional high activity areas that are not gleaned from non-spatial models: the Los Angeles National Veteran Park; the Century City shopping center and the Stone Canyon Park.
 The color gradient closely follows the spatial characteristics of the Westwood neighborhood and reveal how spatial patterns can impact physical activity behavior after accounting for variation attributable to known explanatory variables.